haiku/website/content/blog/pulkomandy/2019-09-07_haiku_monthly_activity_report_august_2019.md

 had been previously ignored, and the initial work to add the new CPU in buildtools, haikuporter, and the initial support files required to build a bootstrap image.
-Jaroslaw is a new contributor, but not unknown to Haiku as he had already worked on a proof of concept ARM64 port as well as an earlier one targetting the AVR32 architecture.
+Jaroslaw is a new contributor, but not unknown to Haiku as he had already worked on a proof of concept ARM64 port as well as an earlier one targeting the AVR32 architecture.
 This time with things being upstreamed, we hope that the port will be more maintainable and reach an usable state.</p>